-The following response is being submitted to address results from the agreed-upon procedures performed for the Treasury Department as of, and for, the fiscal year ended June 30, 2022.
+The following response is being submitted to address results from the agreed-upon procedures performed for the Treasury Department as of, and for, the fiscal year ended June 30, 2023.

-Crowe selected a sample of three-monthly investment account reconciliations and inspected the supporting documentation to determine that:
+Crowe selected a sample of three monthly investment account reconciliations and inspected the supporting documentation to determine that:

-- a) Reconciliations were completed and approved by the end of the month following the month being reconciled, and were performed by someone who was not responsible for recording receipts and disbursements: - b) Discrepancies were identified and resolved; - c) Reconciliations and the resolution of discrepancies were reviewed by an official who was not responsible for recording investment transactions.
+- a) Reconciliations were completed and approved by the end of the month following the month being reconciled, and were performed by someone who was not responsible for recording receipts and disbursements; - b) Discrepancies were identified and resolved; - c) Reconciliations and the resolution of discrepancies were reviewed by an official who was not responsible for recording investment transactions. - d) Investment statements were mailed directly to the Accounting Department

-Finding: For procedure a. we inspected reconciliations for the 91 Express Lanes and Construction in Progress (CIP) funds, and noted that the CIP reconciliations for the months of December 2021 and February 2022 were approved four days after the end of the month following the month being reconciled, contrary to procedures.
+Finding: For procedure (a), Crowe inspected reconciliations for the 91 Express Lanes and Construction in Progress (CIP) funds, and noted that the CIP reconciliation for the month of September 2022 was approved twenty-two days after the end of the month following the month being reconciled, contrary to procedures.
 The remainder of the procedures were performed with no exceptions noted.